Join us in our mission to reunite Anna Curley with her father and bring her home safely to the United States.

 A Little Girl was Abducted

 Anna Curley, now ten years old, has been abducted.
-She is currently being held by her maternal aunt, Marlene Urquizo Franco, and grandmother Bertha Soto Franco, in a remote region of Peru.
+The Fairfax County Virginia Court granted sole legal and physical custody to me, her father, in 2022.
+Anna's mother, Magali Urquizo Franco, died in December 2024 in Peru and I am Anna’s sole surviving parent.
+Anna is currently being held by her maternal aunt, Marlene Urquizo Franco, and grandmother Bertha Soto Franco, in a remote region of Peru.
 Anna’s abduction is being supported by other members of her maternal family residing in the United States.
 Anna and her father have not been allowed to speak or communicate since May 2022; they have not seen each other since September, 2021.
-Her abductors have not provided any details about Anna’s health, welfare, or schooling; nor have they shared any photos or information about her hobbies and interests.
+Her abductors have not provided any details about Anna’s health, welfare, or schooling; nor have they shared any photos or information about her hobbies and interests. [update: Zoom call on March 7, 2026]

 Parental or Family Child Abduction is a form of Child Abuse